-Interestingly, no emission has been observed in the TeV-range by MAGIC~\cite{MAGIC:2019fvw} while Fermi-LAT detected the source in the GeV-range~\cite{Fermi-LAT:2019yla,Fermi-LAT:2019pir}, and the overall \gr flux is at least an order of magnitude lower than expected.
-The lack of TeV \gr can be explained by \grs being emitted in the innermost vicinity of the supermassive black hole (SMBH; $R_{\rm em}\sim 10-100 \, R_S$, where $R_S$ is the Schwarzschild radius: $2GM_{\rm BH}/c^2$), which is an optical thick environment~\cite{Murase:2019vdl,Inoue_2020,Murase:2022dog,blanco2023neutrinogammarayemissionngc, Fiorillo:2023dts, Fiorillo_2024, Padovani:2024ibi}, together with an enhanced starburst activity farther away~\cite{Eichmann:2022lxh,Romeo:2016hms}.
-Finally, it has been suggested that some beyond the Standard Model scenarios could also attenuate the \gr flux from \ngc, such as \gr oscillations into ALP, which subsequently decay into neutrinos~\cite{Pant:2023lnz}, or dark matter scattering with photons and neutrinos~\cite{Herrera:2025gpm,Cline:2023tkp}.
+Interestingly, no emission has been observed in the TeV-range by MAGIC~\cite{MAGIC:2019fvw} while Fermi-LAT detected the source in the GeV-range~\cite{Fermi-LAT:2019yla,Fermi-LAT:2019pir}, and the overall \gr flux is at least an order of magnitude lower than expected in hadronic production models able to explain the observed \gr flux, unless invoking a large \gr absorption at the source \cite{blanco2023neutrinogammarayemissionngc}.
+The lack of TeV \gr can be explained by \grs being emitted in the innermost vicinity of the supermassive black hole (SMBH; $R_{\rm em}\sim 10-100 \, R_S$, where $R_S$ is the Schwarzschild radius: $2GM_{\rm BH}/c^2$), which is an optically thick environment~\cite{Murase:2019vdl,Inoue_2020,Murase:2022dog,blanco2023neutrinogammarayemissionngc, Fiorillo:2023dts, Fiorillo_2024, Padovani:2024ibi}, together with an enhanced starburst activity farther away~\cite{Eichmann:2022lxh,Romeo:2016hms}.
+As a second explanation, it has been suggested that some beyond the Standard Model scenarios could also attenuate the \gr flux from \ngc, such as \gr oscillations into ALP, which subsequently decay into neutrinos~\cite{Pant:2023lnz}, or dark matter scattering with photons and neutrinos~\cite{Herrera:2025gpm,Cline:2023tkp}.